GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In fact, in the 1980s I often came across newly graduated computer science majors who had never seen a real program in their lives.
-They had only seen toy exercises, school exercises, because every real program was a trade secret.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Richard Stallman*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts